 San Juan experiences some seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 10 months, from March 27 to January 28, during which time the comfort level is muggy, oppressive, or miserable at least 86% of the time.
-The muggiest day of the year is August 2, with muggy conditions 100% of the time.
+The muggier period of the year lasts for 10 months, from March 26 to January 28, during which time the comfort level is muggy, oppressive, or miserable at least 86% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in San Juan experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in San Juan experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 2.9 months, from June 3 to September 1, with average wind speeds of more than 5.9 miles per hour.
-The windiest day of the year is July 14, with an average hourly wind speed of 6.8 miles per hour.
+The windier part of the year lasts for 2.9 months, from June 4 to August 31, with average wind speeds of more than 10.9 miles per hour.
+The windiest month of the year in San Juan is July, with an average hourly wind speed of 12.4 miles per hour.

-The calmer time of year lasts for 9.1 months, from September 1 to June 3.
-The calmest day of the year is October 10, with an average hourly wind speed of 5.0 miles per hour.
+The calmer time of year lasts for 9.1 months, from August 31 to June 4.
+The calmest month of the year in San Juan is October, with an average hourly wind speed of 9.4 miles per hour.